 This seventy-five-coin pack will leave you with the cityscape tapestry, the playing cards, two sizable bags of candy (about ten times as much as the little pack), and two copies of the mini-print (for when you lose one).
 Plus, unlike the other packs, this one will add four dollars to the Lego donation fund, saving the holidays to a slightly greater degree than you would’ve otherwise.

-Pack 6: The Ultimate Sweetest Parcel(2 sold)
+Pack 6: The Ultimate Sweetest Parcel(4 sold somehow)

 This is the joke pack.
 It includes a single, massive, two pound bag of the candies.
 There is no practical reason a rational person would spend 80 dollars on this, and I don’t even know what you’d store that much candy in after it’s open.
 Don’t buy it.
 If you’re buying a gift for someone else and looking to get them the best thing here, get the one listed above this.